athola/athola/README.md

 ## Recent Projects

 ### [ImportoBot](https://github.com/athola/importobot)
-Python tool that converts test cases from various formats (Zephyr, JIRA, TestLink) into Robot Framework.
-Built this because manually migrating thousands of test cases is an insane proposition.
+A Python tool that converts test cases from formats like Zephyr, JIRA, and TestLink into Robot Framework.
+I built it because our team was facing a manual migration of thousands of test cases, which would be a multi-month effort for a team of test engineers.
+The tool is now on PyPI and does the job in minutes.

-Now it's on PyPI and processes 1000+ test cases in minutes instead of weeks.

 ## Background

-Graduated with a math degree from UT Austin, developed a passion for cybersecurity through CTFs and reverse engineering challenges.
-Spent a lot of time with Ghidra and Python scripts reverse engineering interesting binaries.
-Even got to hack Nissan ECUs for a living!
+I graduated with a math degree from UT (hook 'em) and developed a passion for cybersecurity through CTFs and reverse engineering challenges.
+A hobbyist interest in deconstructing binaries with Ghidra and Python led to my first reverse engineering job hacking Nissan ECUs.

-These days I split time between:
-- **Managing people** (6 direct reports, lots of 1:1s and technical mentoring)
-- **Writing code** (mostly Rust for performance-critical stuff, Shell/Python for automation)
-- **Making decisions** about system architecture and technology choices
-- **Research** into network graph algorithms and ML applications in security

-I have the privilege to balance mentorship with architecting systems to solve fascinating problems.

 ## Get in Touch